The Best One Day in San Francisco Itinerary: A Local’s Guide

 JW Marriott

-You know what you’re going to get with a Marriott, which is why I like to recommend it.
-It’s in Union Square so you’ll have easy access to start your day and you’ll return to a cozy room to recover!
+You know what you’re going to get with a Marriott, which is why I recommend it.
+It helps that it’s a stunning hotel!
+It’s in Union Square, so you’ll have easy access to the cable cars to start your day, and you’ll return to a cozy room to recover!
+Parking is available for an additional fee.

 Check rates and availability here.